-- directly quoting the words of others without using quotation marks or indented format to identify them; - 2. using sources of information (published or unpublished) without identifying them; - 3. paraphrasing materials or ideas without identifying the source; and/or - 4. unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic material.
+- a. directly quoting the words of others without using quotation marks or indented format to identify them; - b. using sources of information (published or unpublished) without identifying them; - c. paraphrasing materials or ideas without identifying the source; and/or - d. unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic material.